Mercury13/unicodia-sesh/svg-my/rationale.md

-Campaign = dedicated effort to fill some range or set March = campaign (dedicated effort) to fill in order of codes Near-march = not really march but something close to the 1st hole
+Campaign = dedicated effort to fill some range or set March = campaign (dedicated effort) to fill in order of codes Near-march = not really march but something close to the 1st hole Franken = Frankenstein’s monster, made from small pieces of different pictures

 # Will never extend
 - 130C9, 130CA, 130CB, 130CC, 130CD / 130CE, 130CF, 130D1, 130D2 = counting circles **(9)**